The equilibrium and dynamical cumulants of QCD chiral order parameter with parametric Landau free energy: Parameterization of the free energy

-With these projections, the sign of $\eta _{1}$ and $\eta _{2}$ in the different regions (I-IV) can be correctly expressed by constraining all the constants to $d_{i}>0$ ($i=1,2,4$).
-Along the phase transition curve, $\eta_1(\mu, T) =0$, the correlation length is $\xi = \eta_2^{-1/2}$, which diverges at the critical point, and is finite on both the FOPT side and the crossover side\,\cite{Fukushima:2011}.
-In the critical region, the variable $\sigma_{c}(\mu,T)$ is parameterized as a constant, $\sigma_{c}(\mu,T) = \sigma_{c}(\mu_c,T_c)$, with the zeroth order approximation.
-Then, the original free energy $\Omega[\sigma]$ (eq.(\ref{pot})) can also be linearly parameterized, through the relations (\ref{sigmac}) and (\ref{eta1})-(\ref{eta4}).
+With these projections, the sign of $\eta _{1}$ and $\eta _{2}$ at different parts (I-IV) can be correctly expressed by simply constraining all the constants to $d_{i}>0$ ($i=1,2,4$), i.e., in the right side of the vector $\bf b$, $\eta_1 >0$, and in the left side of $\bf b'$, $\eta_2 >0$.
+Note that the magnitude of $d_{i}$ are again determined by the QCD equation of state, which currently remains unknown.
+In the following, for simplicity and illustration, we treat them as input parameters, and make qualitative calculations and discussions.
+Along the phase transition curve, $\eta_1(\mu, T) =0$, the correlation length is $\xi = \eta_2^{-1/2}$ on the crossover side and $\xi = (-2 \eta_2)^{-1/2}$ on the first order phase transition side, which diverges at the critical point where $\eta_2 =0$\,\cite{Fukushima:2011}.
+In the critical region, we assume that the change of $\sigma_{c}$ on the phase transition line is small and treat the variable $\sigma_{c}(\mu,T)$ as a constant, $\sigma_{c}(\mu,T) = \sigma_{c}(\mu_c,T_c)$, in the zero-order approximation of variables $\mu-\mu_c$ and $T-T_c$.
+Then, the translated free energy density \eqref{pot2} is fully parameterized by $\mu_c$, $T_c$, $\sigma_{c}$, $d_1$, $d_2$, $d_4$, $\theta_b$, and $\theta_{b'}$.
+By using the relations Eq.\,(\ref{sigmac}) and Eqs.\,(\ref{eta1})-(\ref{eta4}), the original free energy $\Omega[\sigma]$ (Eq.(\ref{pot})) can also be expressed in the parameterized form.

-In the current Ising parameterization of the QCD free energy, the coefficients $\eta_1$ and $\eta_2$ in the translated free energy (\ref{pot2}) correspond exactly to the Ising variables $h$ and $r$, respectively.
-The parameterization used here is {\it universal}.
-Hence, it can also be applied to the (hadronic) gas-liquid phase transition \cite{Vovchenko:2015pya,Vovchenko:2016rkn} or to other similar scenarios, by replacing the $\sigma$ field with the corresponding order parameter.
-Moreover, it can be generalized to finite size systems (see the section `{\it finite size effects}').

-Through the transformation of eq.\,(1) to eq.\,(3), we present the connection between the QCD free energy and the Ising free energy.
-Different from the former approaches on the QCD equation of state\,\cite{Guida:1997,Berdnikov:1999ph,Nonaka:2005,Stephanov:2011}, we provide a new parametric approach on the QCD free energy.
-Within linear approximation, it makes the direct mapping from the curved QCD phase transition lines in $\mu$-$T$ plane to the Ising phase transition lines in the $r$-$h$ plane.

-{{Through the transformation of eq.\,(1) to eq.\,(3), we present the similarity between the QCD free energy and the Ising free energy.
-It provides a new mapping method different from the former ones based on the QCD equation of state\,\cite{Guida:1997,Berdnikov:1999ph,Nonaka:2005,Stephanov:2011}.
-The new mapping is rather direct.
-It makes the mapping from the curved QCD phase transition lines in $\mu$-$T$ plane to the Ising phase transition in the $r$-$h$ plane within linear approximation.}}